stephenverderame/cpp_book/src/templates/variadic.md

 ## Fold Expressions

 A fold expression is like another type of pack expansion, except that instead of producing comma separated arguments, the pack is expanded over a binary operator.
-A fold expression can have an inital value as well, and must be surrounded by parenthesis.
+A fold expression can have an initial value as well, and must be surrounded by parentheses.

-I won't explain the details of folds here, so if you haven't taken 3110 yet you can ignore this section or look it up if you're interested (basically left folds operate on the leftmost argument first, right folds go from the rightmost argument to leftmost).
+I won't explain the details of folds here, so if you haven't taken 3110 yet, you can ignore this section or look it up if you're interested
+(basically left folds operate on the leftmost argument first, right folds go from the rightmost argument to leftmost).
 Fold expression have the following syntax where `pack` is the pattern containing the name of the pack, `op` is the operator, `init` is the initial value and `...` are the actual ellipsis.

 * Unary fold right - `(pack op ...)`
 * Unary fold left - `(... op pack)`
 * Binary fold right - `(pack op ... op init)`
 * Binary fold left - `(init op ... op pack)`

-The difference between a unary and binary fold is not that one uses unary operators (that would be a normal pack expansion) but rather the binary fold has an initial value.
+The difference between a unary and binary fold is not that one uses unary operators (that would be a normal pack expansion), but rather the binary fold has an initial value.
 The syntax for a left fold is when the `...` is on the left side of the pack name.

 ```C++
 template<typename ...
 Ts>